stfc/jupyter-linker-extension/README.md

 ### INSTALLATION INSTRUCTIONS

-Download and extract or clone this git repo.
+Download and extract the tar or zip file in the dist folder.
+Navigate to this extracted folder.

-Install by using `pip install dist/LinkerExtension-1.0.tar.gz`
+Install by using `pip install .`

 The install will automatically enable the server extension and install and enable the javascript extensions.
 This means that every notebook is set to load these extensions by default.